 And not just any recipe!
 Flaky healthy pumpkin scones with a non-optional maple glaze.

 Okay, you can leave off the glaze if you really want to.
 Sometimes I do on the scones I give to my toddler.
 She’s already a little tornado and does not need any additional help in the high energy department.
-But I love the glaze and the scones themselves aren’t very sweet so the drizzle adds that extra oomph.
+But I love the glaze and the pumpkin scones themselves aren’t very sweet so the drizzle adds that extra oomph.
 Yup, oomph.

 More scone recipes: